sthdev/vm-configs/ansible-role-dev/README.md

-# vm-configs
+# VM for Ansible Role Development

-Contains various virtual machine configurations.
+This machine contains the necessary tools to develop Ansible roles.